DDA Overnight Planned Respite

 Assessment

-Your Case Manager will review your family member or client’s CARE Assessment with you to ensure the information is up-to-date.
+A Case Manager will review the individual’s CARE Assessment with you to ensure the information is up-to-date.
 Overnight Planned Respite does not affect (or reduce) assessed respite hours received through a waiver program.
 It is assessed and approved as a separate service.

 Approval